-(2) The revolving credit facility portion of NCM LLC's total borrowings is available, subject to certain conditions, for general corporate purposes of NCM LLC in the ordinary course of business and for other transactions permitted under the senior secured credit facility, and a portion is available for letters of credit.
-NCM LLC's total capacity under the revolving credit facility was \$175.0 million as of June 30, 2016 and \$135.0 million as of December 31, 2015 and July 2, 2015.
+(1) The revolving credit facility portion of our total borrowings is available, subject to certain conditions, for general corporate purposes of NCM LLC in the ordinary course of business and for other transactions permitted under the senior secured credit facility, and a portion is available for letters of credit.
+Our total capacity under the revolving credit facility was \$175.0 million as of June 30, 2016 and \$135.0 million as of December 31, 2015 and July 2, 2015.